How to Write Business Emails That Always Get Replies, According to Research

-Richard Branson sent me an email around this time last year.
-I had published an article about the time he gave me half his sandwich—and more importantly, the power of kindness and courtesy—and he thanked me for the kind words.
+I had published an article about the time Richard Branson gave me half his sandwich—and more importantly, the power of kindness and courtesy—and he then sent me an email, thanking me for the kind words.

 The best way to start your work emails